Skip navigation

 Nitin Jadhav

-Nitin Jadhav is a Senior Software Engineer with extensive experience in database systems, particularly PostgreSQL.
-Currently working at Microsoft, Nitin has been part of the Azure Database for PostgreSQL team for the past few years.
-His primary responsibilities include onboarding new major and minor versions of PostgreSQL and integrating extensions into the managed database.
-Additionally, Nitin has been involved in handling customer issues, including analyzing and resolving various database corruption problems, and contributing to the PostgreSQL community as needed.
-Before joining Microsoft, Nitin worked at EDB, where he focused more on contributing to the PostgreSQL community.
+Nitin Jadhav is a Senior Software Engineer with extensive experience in database systems.
+Currently working at Microsoft, he has been part of the Azure Database for PostgreSQL team for the past few years.
+His contributions include onboarding new major and minor versions of PostgreSQL and integrating extensions into the managed database.
+Additionally, Nitin has been involved in handling customer issues, analyzing and resolving various database corruption problems, and contributing to the PostgreSQL community as needed.
+Before joining Microsoft, Nitin worked at EDB, where he began hacking into PostgreSQL.
+Prior to EDB, he was part of Toshiba, working on SQLite internals.

 Speaker Interview